 The ER vet we were at did not have an available surgeon so we drove 30 minutes away to Orange County where one was available.
-We got very lucky that an excellent neurosurgeon, Dr. Berry at Southern California Veterinary Specialty Hospital, was able to give Albus surgery.
+We got very lucky that an excellent neurosurgeon, Dr. Berry at Southern California Veterinary Specialty Hospital, was able to perform the surgery on Albus.

 After they did a quick exam on Albus there, they gave us a 5-10% chance of Albus ever walking again with the surgery.
 Without the surgery, there was no chance of him walking and he would be incontinent for life.

 We opted for the surgery.
 Even with such small odds and a very hefty price tag ($8700 to be exact — PSA please get pet insurance!), that little bit of hope was enough for us to go ahead with it.
 I just couldn’t not do it and ever have to live with any type of regret.

 Albus has two discs that ruptured which put pressure on his spinal cord, causing paralysis.
 The disc material also cut a blood vessel so there was internal bleeding as well.
 Fortunately, he came out of the surgery well and although we are still so unsure about where we will go from here, we are so thankful to have had the option to get him the surgery and also that we had such a great neurosurgeon.